Adrenal Insufficiency (Addison Disease)

 These symptoms may look like other health problems.
 Always see your healthcare provider for a diagnosis.

 How is adrenal insufficiency diagnosed?

 Your healthcare provider will ask about your health history.
-You will also need an exam.
-Tests that can diagnose adrenal insufficiency include:
+You will also need a physical exam.
+Tests that can help your provider diagnose or find the cause of adrenal insufficiency include:

 - Blood, urine, or saliva tests.
 These can check levels of the adrenal hormones and ACTH.
 They can also check changes in the sodium and potassium levels in your blood.

 - Imaging tests.
-These include X-rays, ultrasound, and MRI.
+These include X-rays, ultrasound, CT scan, and MRI.